 The building contains also a mall, starting from fashion, home décor and hobby shops, restaurants and several other shops.
 Moreover, the Landmark Tower hosts the rarest spiral escalator in the world.

-The atmosphere of Minato Mirai is surely brightened at night!
+The atmosphere of Minato Mirai is surely sparkling and brightened at night!

 This Ferris wheel is part of the amusement park called Cosmo-world.